 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Transparency, citizen orientation and opportunities for participation in local affairs are improved in selected municipalities in Tunisia.
+Transparency, citizen-orientation and opportunities for participation in local affairs have been improved in Tunisia.

 The project is part of a special initiative designed to stabilise and promote development in North Africa and the Middle East run by Germany’s Federal Ministry for Economic Cooperation and Development (BMZ).
-Through the projects that make up this special initiative, BMZ is helping to open up economic and social prospects for people in the region.
-Within this context, an additional sum of more than EUR 200 million has been earmarked for projects carried out by GIZ and other implementing organisations in the period from 2014 to 2019.
-The thematic focus is on youth and employment promotion, economic stabilisation, democracy and stabilising neighbouring countries in crisis situations.
+Through this special initiative, BMZ is helping to create economic and social prospects for people in the region.
+More than 80 additional development projects are being implemented between 2014 and 2024.
+The focus is on promoting youth and employment, economic stabilisation, democratisation and stabilising neighbouring countries in crisis situations.

 Results in figures

 - 29 municipalities have started implementing youth action plans that have been developed in collaboration with active youth and local associations.
 Prioritised activities such as youth internet radio stations, citizen labs and digital applications are being implemented jointly with the municipalities and local stakeholders.

 - In addition, women’s networks have been set up in five cities.
 150 women have been involved as multipliers to encourage other women to participate in the municipal elections.
 Working with the Federation of Tunisian Cities, the project has developed a network for women in local politics.

 - In 12 cities and municipalities, the project is working with the National Federation of Tunisian Municipalities (FNCT) and the Government of Tunisia’s e-governance department on developing and supporting action plans for the implementation of the Open Government Partnership.